forjut/forjut/readme.md

 Javascript Developer

-- working with: react, angular, nest
+- working with: next, nest
 - how to reach me: tg @splitfire_kamin